-At March 31, 2016, we had \$70.4 million in cash, cash equivalents and short-term investments, which included \$2.0 million of restricted cash.
-We believe that our cash on hand, cash generated from operations, cash available under the Term Loan Agreement with Capital Royalty Partners, proceeds from the exercise of options and warrants, and proceeds from employee contributions for the purchase of our common stock through our ESPP will be sufficient to satisfy our liquidity requirements for at least the next 12 months.
+At September 30, 2016, we had \$36.1 million in cash, cash equivalents and short-term investments, which included \$2.0 million of restricted cash.
+We believe that our cash on hand, cash generated from operations, cash available under the Term Loan Agreement, proceeds from the exercise of options and warrants, and proceeds from employee contributions for the purchase of our common stock through our ESPP will be sufficient to satisfy our liquidity requirements for at least the next 12 months.

 We expect that our sales performance and the resulting operating income or loss, as well as the status of each of our new product development programs, will significantly impact our cash management decisions.
+We may also use additional cash for the manufacture of t:slim X2 Pumps to fulfill our obligations under the Technology Upgrade Program, which will be partially offset by any fees we collect under the program.

 We have utilized, and may continue to utilize, debt arrangements with debt providers and financial institutions to finance our operations.
-Factors such as interest rates, repayment terms and available cash will impact our decision to continue to utilize debt arrangements as a source of cash.
-In November 2013, we completed an initial public offering of common stock that resulted in net proceeds of approximately \$125.0 million, and in the first quarter of 2015 we completed a public offering of common stock that resulted in net proceeds of approximately \$64.9 million.
+Factors such as interest rates, repayment terms and available cash will impact our decision regarding whether to continue to utilize debt arrangements as a source of cash, including whether to draw additional amounts available to us under the Term Loan Agreement.
+In November 2013, we completed an initial public offering of common stock that resulted in net proceeds of approximately \$125.0 million and in the first quarter of 2015 we completed a public offering of common stock that resulted in net proceeds of approximately \$125.0 million.
 In the future, we may give consideration to additional public offerings of equity securities as a source of financing.
-In December 2014, we filed a registration statement on Form S-3 with the Securities and Exchange Commission ("SEC"), which was declared effective on December 19, 2014.
+In December 2014, we filed a registration statement on Form S-3 with the Securities and Exchange Commission, or SEC, which was declared effective on December 19, 2014.
 Under this shelf registration statement, we may from time to time offer and sell any combination of common stock, preferred stock, warrants or units in one or more offerings.